Skip to content

 Sand Beach

 One of the few sandy beaches in Acadia.
-Cold Atlantic water, stunning granite headlands on both sides.
+Cold Atlantic water, pink granite headlands rising on both sides.

 Biking